Q2MORY17/squelette/ReadME.md

 + the position function needs to be customized for the pitch and the launcher (subclasses)
     + *pitch*: have to reverse the counts to come to a sensible position
     + *launch*: max argument needs to be lower than the pulses_max <br>Speed needs to be updated to slow motion
-+ **The motors have to be tuned via rc.ReadM1PositionPID and rc.SetM1PositionPID correctly.
-Otherwise positional requests will not take effect.**

 ## launcher.py
 launcher object, does the moves that require several motors
 + reset encoders